Understanding Life Insurance

 The following types of life insurance provide only certain types of coverage or are sold in unique circumstances:

-Credit life is a type of policy that lenders buy to pay the balance of a loan in case the borrower dies before repayment.
+Credit life is a type of policy that lenders or borrowers buy to pay the balance of a loan in case the borrower dies before repayment.
 A bank or lender might require you to buy a credit life policy as a condition of a loan.

 If you already have a life insurance policy, you might not need credit life.
 You might instead agree to assign some of the death benefits to the lender to repay the loan balance.

 Credit accident and health coverage pays the balance of the loan if you get sick or injured and can’t repay the loan.
 A creditor who requires this type of coverage will usually add the cost of the premium to your loan payments.

 You might have to go through underwriting for credit life insurance.
 Texas law prohibits lenders from requiring that you buy credit life or credit accident and health insurance for some types of loans.
 Here are some restrictions: